 - In-state address shown on selective service registration, driver’s license, automobile title registration, hunting and fishing licenses, insurance policies, stock and bond registrations, last will and testament, annuities, or retirement plans.

-To be considered for change of residency, the Application for Change of Residency and all required documentation should be submitted as early as possible in order to accommodate a timely review.
-For continuing students, applications must be received no later than three weeks prior to the first day of classes for consideration for that semester.
-Applications received after this date will likely be held for consideration for the following semester.
+To be considered for change of residency, submit the Application for Change of Residency and all required documentation as early as possible in order to accommodate a timely review.
+For continuing students, we must receive applications no later than three weeks prior to the first day of classes for consideration for that semester.
+We will likely hold for consideration applications received after this date for the following semester.

 Completed applications and support documents should be submitted as follows: